frickinfriche/SFO_Airport/README.md

 # SFO_Airport
-• Basic data analysis using data from SFO's 2018 Customer Satisfaction Survey.
+* Basic data analysis using R and SFO's 2018 Customer Satisfaction Survey
-• Attempts to identify relationship between satisfaction with roads/signage and overall satisfaction.
+* Generates several bar graphs to visualize data
-• Generates several graphics to visualize data.
+* Attempts to identify relationship between satisfaction with roads/signage and overall satisfaction with chi square test